This is yet the best unplanned trip for me. The evening before our scheduled flight came my biggest surprise—my passport was nowhere to be found!

-Some statue figures were installed in the river banks for tourist to see how trade between the merchants and locals took place.
+Some statue figures are installed in the river banks for tourist to see how trade between the merchants and locals took place.
 Also, locals hunt for small freshwater crabs here.

-We carefully climbed the stairs of the 1591 built belfry made of brick, which is said to be the tallest point in the small town.
+e carefully climbed the stairs of the 1591-built belfry made of brick, which is said to be the tallest point in town.
 It is located beside St. Augustine Church.